Sunday, 9 July 2017

 V Sunday after Pentecost

 The fifth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
-This year the Vigil of SS Peter and Paul was anticipated yesterday, the fourth day within the Octave of St. John the Baptist.
+The Gospel pericopes at Mattins and Mass are from St. Matthew.

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
-After the collect of the Sunday commemorations were sung of the preceding Office of within the Octave of St. John the Baptist and of St. Irenaeus.
-The Suffrage was omitted as were the Dominical preces at Compline.
+After the collect of the Sunday a commemoration was sung of the preceding Office of St. Elizabeth followed by the Suffrage of the Saints.
+At Compline the Dominical preces were sung.

 At Mattins the invitatory is Dominum qui fecit nos and the Office hymn isNocte surgentes.
 In the first nocturn the lessons are the Incipit of the Second Book of the Kings.
 In the second nocturn the lessons are taken from St. Gregory the Great's Book on Morals.
 In the third nocturn the homily on St. Matthew's Gospel is from St. Augustine.
 The Te Deum is sung.
 At Lauds the Office hymn is Ecce jam noctis.
-After the collect of the Sunday commemorations are sung of St. Irenaeus and of the Octave of St. John the Baptist.
-The Suffrage is omitted.
+After the collect of the Sunday the Suffrage of the Saints is sung.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Irenaeus, the third collect is of the Octave of St. John the Baptist.
+The Gloria is sung, the second collect is A cunctis, the third collect is chosen by the Dean or Rector.
 The Creed is sung and the preface is of the Blessed Trinity.
-The celebrant bows his head during the Canon at the name of St. John the Baptist.

 Art: Jerome Nadal